FrancoCambi/money-log/README.md

 - 🗂️ Filter and sort by date, category, or type (income/expense).
 - 💾 Data stored locally (json).

+---

 ## 🛠️ Technologies used
 - Python.
 - Tkinter.
 - Matplotlib.

+---

 ## 🧪 Status: *Finished*
 Finished.
 This project was just for fun and some learning. :)

+---

+## 🪟 How to Run MoneyLog on Windows

+1. **Download the latest release**

+   Go to the [Releases](https://github.com/FrancoCambi/money-log/releases) section of this repository and download the latest version's `.zip` file (e.g. `MoneyLog-v1.0.0.zip`).

+2. **Run the application**

+   Simply double-click the `.exe` file inside the compressed folder to launch MoneyLog.
+No installation is required.

+---

+If you see a warning from Windows SmartScreen, click **"More info"** and then **"Run anyway"**.
+This happens because the app is not signed with a certificate.

+> 💡 The `.exe` version includes all required dependencies, including Tkinter and matplotlib.

+---

 ## 🐧 How to Run MoneyLog on Linux